Xilef11/Runes-of-Wizardry/README.md

 6. Open IntelliJ and point to either the project folder or the build.gradle file.
 7. After opening the project in IntelliJ, run 'gradlew genIntellijRuns' in the command terminal you opened earlier.
 8. You now have a functional local copy of Runes of Wizardry, ready to develop on.

+Instructions for Netbeans IDE
+1. Install the gradle plugin for NetBeans
+2. Go to Tools->Settings->Misc->gradle and change "build script evaluation" to "Idea based [...]"
+3. follow steps 2-4 above (It might not hurt to run gradlew setupdecompworkspace --refresh-dependencies)
+4. open the project folder in NetBeans
+5. in project properties, go to "manage built-in tasks"
+6. In the "run" task, uncheck inherited and change run to runCLient
+7. done!

 MAKE SURE TO UPDATE YOUR FORK BEFORE MAKING A PULL REQUEST.